jerredchen/jerredchen.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year ME/CS undergraduate student at Georgia Tech.
+I am a CS DPhil student at the University of Oxford, advised by Dr. Ronald Clark.

 My research interests lie in the intersection between robotics and machine learning.
-I am particularly interested in how robots can intelligently interpret their surrounding environment and perform complex decision making given sensor information of various modalities.
-Exploring this research area is twofold: moving towards Spatial AI and extending the capabilities of SLAM, as well as developing increasingly interpretable deep learning methods for forming abstract decisions.
-I also believe that there is a rich area of research for developing tools which combine traditional nonlinear optimization methods and probabilistic graphical models with modern deep learning approaches.
+I am particularly interested in developing algorithms for 3D perception for robots to intelligently interpret their surrounding environment for downstream decision making.
+Exploring this research area is twofold: moving towards Spatial AI and extending the capabilities of SLAM, as well as developing interpretable deep learning methods.
+On top of providing better scene understanding capabilities, I aim for such techniques to also be robust and safe for real-world deployment.

 In addition to research, I am also passionate about teaching robotics and computer science.